What does an Addiction Counselor in Louisiana do? What is Their Job Role?

-Once you've earned your credential you'll need to follow state requirements for renewal and continuing education coursework.
+Once you've earned your credential you'll need to follow state requirements for renewal and education coursework.
 It's a good idea to plan your education and career in clear steps so you can become certified and progress in a timely manner.
 For example, by working an internship at a certified facility while earning your Bachelor's degree you can also earn credit for your experience requirements, and by planning your coursework in advance you can ensure you've met the educational requirements when you're ready to take your exam.

 Louisiana Licensing & Certifications for Associates & Independent Counselors

 Licensure in Louisiana is overseen by the Addictive Disorder Regulatory Authority (ADRA) and follows the standards of the International Certification & Reciprocity Consortium on Alcoholism and Drug Abuse (IC&RC).
 There are three credentials you can earn as a substance abuse counselor, and each requires specific coursework and experience.
 All three types of certification applicants must meet the following criteria:

 - Is a legal resident of the U.S.

 - Is not in violation of any ethical standard set forth by the ADRA

 - Has not been a substance abuser or compulsive gambler for a minimum of two years prior to application